 \subsection{Diagnostic Experiment}

-To verify the effectiveness of our method, we conduct diagnostic studies on the CIFAR-100 dataset.
+We conduct the diagnostic studies on the CIFAR-100 dataset.
 We use ResNet-34 as the teacher's backbone and ResNet-18 as the student's backbone.
-150k data are sampled, and the student trains 200 epochs.
-The optimal values obtained by diagnostic experiments are also the default setting of 4.2 comparison experiments.
-In addition to what is shown in this section, more diagnostic experiments are shown in \textbf{Supplementary Sec.2}.
+50k and 150k data are sampled.
+Other settings are the same as the Table~\ref{tab2}.

-\textbf{Distillation training objective.} We first investigate our overall training objective (cf. Equation (8)).
+\textbf{Distillation Training Objective.} We first investigate our overall training objective (cf. Equation (8)).
 Two different data sampling numbers are set in this experiment.
-As shown in the experiments (1-4) of Table \ref{tab6}, the model with $\mathcal{L}_{K\!D}$ alone achieves accuracy scores of $74.39\%$ and $77.27\%$ on 50k and 150k data sampling settings.
+As shown in the experiments (1-4) of Table \ref{tab6}, the model with $\mathcal{L}_{KD}$ alone achieves accuracy scores of $74.39\%$ and $77.27\%$ on 50k and 150k data sampling settings.
 Adding $\mathcal{L}_{n}$ or $\mathcal{L}_{c} $ individually brings gains (\ie, $\textbf{0.32\%, 0.31\%/ 0.43\%, 0.44\%}$), indicating the effectiveness of our proposed distillation method.
-By combining all the training objectives, our method achieves better performance with $\textbf{75.26\%}$ and $\textbf{77.90\%}$.
-Therefore, the proposed training objectives are effective and can help students gain good performance.
+Our method performs better with $\textbf{75.26\%}$ and $\textbf{77.90\%}$.
+With the above results, the proposed training objectives are effective and can help the student gain better performance.

-\textbf{Data sampling scores.} To obtain more efficient data, we define three scores for our sampling method in section 3.2.
-To verify their effectiveness, we further carry out ablation experiments.
-When using the complete three efficient evaluation criteria, the model can achieve the best performance with $\textbf{75.26\%}$ and $\textbf{77.90\%}$ accuracy shown in experiments (5-8) of Table \ref{tab6}.
+\textbf{Data Sampling Scores.} To verify the effectiveness of the three sampling scores in section 3.2, we further conduct ablation experiments.
+Using all scores, the model can achieve the best performance with $\textbf{75.26\%}$ and $\textbf{77.90\%}$ accuracy shown in experiments (5-8) of Table \ref{tab6}.
 When the confidence score $sc_{i}$ is abandoned, the familiarity of the teacher network with the sampled data decreases, reducing the amount of adequate information contained in the data.
-Without the outlier score $so_{i}$, the lack of modelling of the intra-class relationship of the data to be sampled leads to increased data distribution difference between the substitute data domain and the original data domain.
+Without the outlier score $so_{i}$, the lack of modeling of the intra-class relationship of the data to be sampled leads to increased data distribution difference between the substitute data domain and the original data domain.
 Further, the class density score $sd_{i}$ can measure the number of data in each class and maintain the balance of the sampled data.
 In summary, all three score indicators can help students perform better.